 Both Hypervault and Dashlane are absolutely fantastic password managers.

-While Dashlane offers slightly more advanced features in their browser extension it should be noted that Hypervault’s browser extension does everything that you would expect from a password manager’s browser extension and that it does that very well.
+While Dashlane offers slightly more advanced features in its browser extension it should be noted that Hypervault’s browser extension does everything that you would expect from a password manager’s browser extension and that it does that very well.

-Moreover we felt that Dashlane’s few extra features that come with their browser extension are meant for very specific use cases and which the vast majority of users will never need.
+Moreover, we felt that Dashlane’s few extra features that come with their browser extension are meant for very specific use cases and which the vast majority of users will never need.

 The problem with Dashlane is that they are just that, a password manager.

-The reality however is that across all departments (such as IT, Human Resources and Finance) today’s businesses manage way more confidential data than just passwords.
+The reality however is that across all departments (such as IT, Human Resources, and Finance) today’s businesses manage way more confidential data than just passwords.
 And that’s exactly where Hypervault shines and puts Dashlane to shame.

 Whether you’re in a small team or part a larger company, Hypervault is simply the best vault you can find for your business.
 You can't go wrong with the platform and its wide array of features and how custom data templates allow you to extend it to meet your specific needs.